ryankrum/dde-documentation/poisson.1d.exactBC.rst

 .. code-block:: python

-    data = dde.data.PDE(geom, pde, [], num_domain=64, solution=func, num_test=250)
+    data = dde.data.PDE(geom, pde, [], num_domain=64, solution=func, num_test=400)

 The number 64 is the number of training residual points sampled inside the domain.
-The argument solution=func is the reference solution to compute the error of our solution, and can be ignored if we don’t have a reference solution.
-We use 250 residual points for testing the PDE residual.
+The argument ``solution=func`` is the reference solution to compute the error of our solution, and can be ignored if we don’t have a reference solution.
+We use 400 residual points for testing the PDE residual.

 Next, we choose the network.
 Here, we use a fully connected neural network of depth 4 (i.e., 3 hidden layers) and width 50.